-- 10.1 Severability of provisions If, in any judicial or dispute resolution proceeding, a court or arbitrator shall refuse to enforce all the provisions of this agreement, any unenforceable provision shall be deemed eliminated from this agreement for the purpose of such proceeding as is necessary to permit the remainder of this agreement to be enforced. - 10.2 Non-waiver The failure of either party to enforce any provision in this agreement shall not be construed as a waiver or limitation of that party's right to subsequently enforce and compel strict compliance with every provision of this agreement. - 10.3 Modification/supplementation of agreement Any modification of or supplement to this agreement must be in writing, and signed by all affected parties.
+- 10.1 Severability of provisions If, in any judicial or dispute resolution proceeding, a court or arbitrator shall refuse to enforce all the provisions of this agreement, any unenforceable provision shall be deemed eliminated agreement to be enforced. - 10.2 Non-waiver The failure of either party to enforce any provision in this agreement shall not be construed as a waiver or limitation of that party's right to subsequently enforce and compel strict compliance with every provision of this agreement. - 10.3 Modification/supplementation of agreement Any modification of or supplement to this agreement must be in writing, and signed by all affected parties.
 This provision may not be waived, modified, or supplemented except in the manner specified herein.
 Provided, however, that any separate written release from liability shall be enforceable if signed by the releasing party.
-ICA may change the Schedule of Fees without PAP's signature or agreement. - 10.4 Entire Agreement This agreement, and attached documents referred to and expressly incorporated herein, contains the full, final, and exclusive statement of the agreement between the parties hereunder with regard to Post-Adoption requirements.
+ICA may change the Schedule of Fees without PAP's signature or agreement. - NO.4 Entire Agreement This agreement, and attached documents referred to and expressly incorporated herein, contains the full, final, and exclusive statement of the agreement between the parties hereunder with regard to Post- Adoption requirements.
 This document is being signed voluntarily, without reliance on any other purposes or representations. - 10.5 Interpretation No provision of this agreement shall be considered for or against a party because that party or its legal representative drafted such provision, or because this agreement originated with one party or other.
 Please see Schedule for full policy and procedures.